NSR9/Extensive-Vision-AI/Assignment_4/Part 2/ReadME.md

 ### **WRITE DOWN THE CODE FOR MNIST CLASSIFICATION WITH FOLLOWING CONSTRAINTS:-**
 * 99.4% validation accuracy
 * Less than 20k Parameters
-* You can use anything from above you want.
 * Less than 20 Epochs
-* Have used BN, Dropout, a Fully connected layer, have used GAP.
+* Can use BN, Dropout, a Fully connected layer, have used GAP.

 ## **Proposed Network (Best Network):-**